 Bertha was married to Edward "Mack" Todd until his death.
 They had two children together, Rita and Brian.
 In 2010, Bertha published her memoirs, My Restless Journey.
 She continues to make appearances and speaking engagements around the county, in local news, and on national programs, where she shares her experiences and advice.

-9 Linear Feet (Contains 5 bankers boxes, 1 VHS box, 1 poster tube, and 1 map case folder)
+10 Containers (Contains 6 bankers boxes, 1 VHS box, 1 poster tube, and 1 map case folder)

 - Bertha Boykin Todd Papers